Joshua Clark Davis

 Joshua Clark Davis' website

-Joshua is also a devoted public historian with a deep interest in working with communities beyond universities.
-He serves on the advisory board of the Baltimore Uprising 2015 Archive Project and as a research associate for the Library of Congress’s Radio Preservation Task Force.
-He also co-directs "Media and the Movement," a NEH-funded oral history and radio digitization project on activists of the Civil Rights and Black Power era who worked in media.
+I am also a devoted public historian with a deep interest in working with communities beyond universities.
+I serve on the advisory board of the Baltimore Uprising 2015 Archive Project and as a research associate for the Library of Congress’s Radio Preservation Task Force.
+I also co-direct "Media and the Movement," a NEH-funded oral history and radio digitization project on activists of the Civil Rights and Black Power era who worked in media.